- Quick payout of claims

 |Co-op and condo||$25 per month|

 |Auto||$30 per month|

 |Pet||$10 per month|

 Lemonade frequently adds new insurance coverage options, and customers can track all of their policies in one place.
-However, it’s important to understand which policies are available in each state as Lemonade is yet to launch nationwide.
+However, it’s important to understand which policies are available in each state since Lemonade has yet to launch nationwide.

-Lemonade Car is only available in Illinois and Tennessee.
-However, the company has recently taken ownership of the pay-per-mile insurer, Metromile, which is available in seven additional states.
+Lemonade Car is only available in Illinois, Ohio, Oregon, Tennessee and Texas.
+However, the company has recently taken ownership of the pay-per-mile insurer Metromile, which is available in seven additional states.
 That means Lemonade may expand its auto insurance offering in the near future.

 As for Lemonade’s other insurance products, Lemonade offers renters, homeowners, co-op or condo, pet and life insurance.
 However, in certain regions, the offerings are currently limited.
 To see if Lemonade is available in your state of residency, check the Lemonade website.